xerolinux/XeroHub/content/posts/zellij-terminal/index.md

 description: "A Terminal Like No Other"
 tags: ["terminal", "Helper", "Tiling", "Tools", "Linux"]
 ---
-### What is Zellij ?
+### What is Zellij?

 Another day another Terminal utility. **Zellij** is a terminal workspace.
 It has the base functionality of a terminal multiplexer (similar to `tmux` or `screen`) but includes many built-in features that would allow users to extend it and create their own personalized environment.
 Visit [**Official Site**](https://zellij.dev) for more.
 Or watch video below.

 {{< youtube ZPfQS5FHNYQ >}}

-### How to get it ?
+### How to get it?

-There are 2 ways to get it, either via your Arch's package manager or a CURL command.
+There are 2 ways to get it, either via your Arch package manager or a CURL command.
 However the devs recommend the latter.
 I will post both below.

 ![Zellij](https://raw.githubusercontent.com/zellij-org/zellij/main/assets/demo.gif)